Hagar-Usama/Data-Pipeline--Twitter-Analysis/README.md

 ---

 ## How it works
-- For the sake of simplicity, we simulate the flow of tweets instead of having a dev account on twitter.
-Please find attached `Data input` folder.
+- For the sake of simplicity, the flow of tweets is simulated instead of using a developer account on Twitter.
+The attached 'Data Input' folder can be found for reference.
-- Using AWS Cloud9 IDE, we send some tweets every specific period of time (we can do this based on some distribution) to kinesis firehose
+- Using the AWS Cloud9 IDE, tweets are sent to Kinesis Firehose at specific intervals (based on a specified distribution).
-- Firehose delivers the data to Lambda to send it to Amazon comprehend for sentiment analysis (assuming all the tweets are in English)
+- The data is delivered to Lambda by Firehose, where it is then sent to Amazon Comprehend for sentiment analysis (assuming all the tweets are in English).
-- The sentiment analysis is returned and sent to elasticSearch (openSearch) for further analysis and visualization
+- The results of the sentiment analysis are returned and sent to OpenSearch (formerly known as Elasticsearch) for further analysis and visualization.

 ---

 ## Notes
-- This architecture is for eductional purposes.
-You may notice it is not the perfect architecture.
+- This architecture is intended for educational purposes, and it may not represent the optimal solution.
-- We can pass the tweets to Amazon translate before Amazon comprehend to make sure all the tweets are in English
+- Prior to analysis with Amazon Comprehend, the tweets can be passed to Amazon Translate to ensure they are all in English.
-- Other Services are available for analysis and visualization, such as Athena and Quicksight.
-Yet, I prefered elasticSearch since it is supported by Kinesis Firehose
+- While other services like Athena and Quicksight are available for analysis and visualization, I have chosen to use OpenSearch due to its support by Kinesis Firehose.
-- Please find attached the code for cloud9 and Lambda
+- The code for Cloud9 and Lambda is attached for your reference.

 ---